LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 > A pleading may state as a counterclaim against an opposing party any claim that is not compulsory.

-- All other claims by defendant against plaintiff
-	- i.e. not arising from same T/O
-- Similar to joinder of claims under Rule 18.
-  - But defendant does not need a compulsory (related) counterclaim to assert a permissive (unrelated) counterclaim.
+A defendant does not need a compulsory (related) counterclaim to assert a permissive (unrelated) counterclaim.

-	- Cf. Crossclaims
+- Cf. Crossclaims: Limited to claims arising from same T/O.
+	- But once a co-party asserts a valid crossclaim against another co-party, Rule 18 then permits them to join any other (unrelated) claims as well.

 ## Counterclaim Problems